cakephp/docs/en/bake/usage.rst

     Available bake commands:

      - all
+    - behavior
+    - cell
+    - component
+    - controller
     - fixture
-    - test
-    - view
-    - behavior
     - helper
-    - shell
-    - controller
     - model
     - plugin
-    - project
+    - shell
-    - cell
+    - template
-    - component
+    - test

     By using `cake bake [name]` you can invoke a specific bake task.